AvitalTamir/contextdb/CONFIGURATION.md

-# ContextDB Configuration Guide
+# Memora Configuration Guide

-This guide covers all configuration options available in ContextDB.
+This guide covers all configuration options available in Memora.
 The configuration system uses a simple `key=value` format and supports unit suffixes, comments, and environment-specific setups.

 ## 📋 Table of Contents